ianbl8/WeatherTop-release2/README.md

-# WeatherTop: version v006
+# WeatherTop: Release 1

-This is **v006** of the WeatherTop web application, which meets the following criteria:
+This is **Release 1** of the WeatherTop web application, which meets the following criteria:

-This leads from **baseline** to **release1**.
-- **Readings**: Code, Temperature, Wind Speed, Wind Direction and Pressure fields are used
+- **Readings**: Code, Temperature, Wind Speed, Wind Direction and Pressure fields are all used
-- **Stations**: Name and Latest Weather are displayed for each station, with a grid showing the latest readings using text terms for the weather, temperature in °C and °F, wind speed in the Beaufort scale, wind direction and wind chill in °C and °F, and pressure in hPa.
-A table listing all readings for each station appear below the grid.
+- **Stations**: The station name and current readings are displayed for each station in a grid.
+This uses text terms for the weather, and displays the temperature in °C and °F, the wind speed in the Beaufort scale, the wind direction as a compass bearing, the wind chill in °C and °F, and pressure in hPa.
+A table listing all readings for the station appears below the grid.
 - **Member**: *not for this version*
-- **Features**: the station details and readings are read from `/conf/data.yml` and displayed together on the dashboard page.
+- **Features**: Initial station details and readings are read from `/conf/data.yml`.
+The Dashboard page displays a station list with folder buttons to open each station's page, and a section to add a new station (name only).
+The Station pages include a section to add readings for that station.
-- **Code**: the files are saved in a zipped archive

-To build:
-- **Stations**: Dashboard to show station names and Open button.
-Details for each station to be displayed as now but on separate page.
-Input for new readings to be accepted on the new page.
+- **Code**: Files have been pushed to a Github repo using SmartGit (Sourcetree is sadly not available on Linux).